p19pago/thesis-model/README.md

 Having performed a train-test process on the dataset, the next step was to perform a K-fold cross validation.
 In this case, the K value will be set to 10 for more efficient results.

+Out of the available K-fold cross-validation methods, the best option was, perform a stratified K-fold cross validation.
+It represents the partitions are selected, so that the mean response value is approximately equal in all the partitions.

+This appeals to both datasets; each one performed that way.

 # Where can I find files?